lejenome/lejenome.github.io/posts/dual-boot-to-virtual-machine.rst

     sudo modprobe loop
     sudo modprobe linear

-Because the virtual machine need whole disk with booth the Windows partition and the EFI partition, We need to create a virtual RAID.
+Because the virtual machine need whole disk with both the Windows partition and the EFI partition, We need to create a virtual RAID.
 Let's create a small file to hold the EFI partition: